 Within Goodyear, a cross-functional team contributes to the successful management of ELT from our company-owned locations, reviews current trends in ELT management, develops internal activities for new technology related to the use and recovery of ELT as a raw material, and aligns on regional ELT activities where we operate and sell tires.

 Goodyear is also working to develop ELT as a raw material, promoting a circular economy.
 Goodyear tires may contain recycled materials, such as recycled rubber compounds that may include devulcanized butyl rubber, which has been used by Goodyear for more than 20 years.
-It comes from used truck tubes and can replace virgin polymer and carbon black to a limited extent in the liner compound.
+It comes from used truck tubes and can replace some virgin polymer and carbon black in the liner compound.
 Other devulcanized rubbers and ground rubbers from ELT can be used in various tire compounds.
 Tire materials such as steel in bead wire or steel cord may contain recycled content (pre- or post-consumer) where the recycled material may vary.
 We are exploring additional opportunities to use recycled materials in our tires such as recycled styrene for use in making styrene butadiene rubber.
-We also continue to investigate traditional recycling processes that provide acceptable properties beyond our current applications and are looking to collaborate with customers to support beneficial reuse of tires.
+We also continue to investigate traditional recycling processes that provide acceptable properties beyond our current applications and are looking to work with customers to support beneficial reuses of tires.

 We continue our active involvement in TIP’s work to promote ELT recovery routes, especially in developing nations, and its research regarding emerging uses for ELT.
 In addition to our work with TIP, we continue to be active in the USTMA's and ETRMA's ELT market development efforts.